The Garden of Earthy Delights

 What’s Growing?

 If you are looking for edible flowers or herbs we will have those too.
-Look for calendula, gem marigolds, nasturtiums, german chamomile, rosemary, cilantro, oregano, dill, thyme, chives, sage, and lemon grass.
+Look for calendula, alyssum, gem marigolds, nasturtiums, german chamomile, rosemary, cilantro, oregano, dill, thyme, chives, sage, and lemon grass.

 Our garden was begun with a grant from the Northern Rhode Island Conservation District, Rhode Island State conservation Committee and the USDA Natural Resource Conservation Services.